liuzh811/FireRegimeWUSProj/README.md

 Email:liuzh811@gmail.com

-This repository stores R codes for Liu and Wimberly, Science of The Total Environment paper.
+This repository stores R codes for Liu and Wimberly (2016, Science of The Total Environment).

+Citation: Liu, Z & Wimberly, MC (2016) Direct and indirect effects of climate change on projected future fire regimes in the western United States.
+Science of the Total Environment, 542, 65-75.

 BRT_fire.r: R code for fire occurrece, size, and spread model.